Eiekama/418-project.github.io/README.md

     float pressure;     // 4 bytes
 }
 ```
 A keen computer science student will discover that this is an incredibly inefficient algorithm of $O(n^2)$ computation cost.
-Fortunately, there is a widely used technique called spatial partioning. \cite{SPH_Tutorial_Introduction} has a pretty good slide deck on this topic, and we implemented all the techniques illustrated on that presentation.
+Fortunately, there is a widely used technique called spatial partioning. [[2]](#2) has a pretty good slide deck on this topic, and we implemented all the techniques illustrated on that presentation.

 Spatial partitioning involves efficiently finding neighbors.
 We had an intuitive insight is to divide the simulation space into $m$ cells.
 Neighbors, then, must lie within the nearest 8 neighboring cells (or 26 for 3D applications).
 Sorting particles into grid/finding neighbors will come down to $O(m)$.

 This method worked, but it resulted in wasted space and lots of queries into empty memory cells.

-We found Spatial Hashing <!-- \cite{SPH_Tutorial_Introduction} --> to be a better alternative.
+We found Spatial Hashing [[2]](#2) to be a better alternative.
 In particular, we represent the simulation space as a sparse hashmap.
 We store only populated cells by using a 2D hashfunction $(i,j) \rightarrow [p_1, p_2...]$.
 A suitable hash function we chose as according to literature is
 ```c++
 int GetHash(float2 cell)
 {